-Yes, we can easily reprint your passes and have them waiting for you at the Patron Services Center on the day of your concert.
-Simply contact Patron Services or stop by the Patron Service Center on your way to the concert.
+Yes, we can easily reprint your passes and have them waiting for you at the Patron Services Center on the day of the concert.
+Simply contact Patron Services or stop by the Patron Service Center on your way.

 There are many options: